rwxrob/notes/Home lab.md

 *Does it need to be running all the time?*

 No. Just to try out new things.
+If and when I need a server I will use a cloud provider like one of the following:

+- Digital Ocean
+- Contabo
+- Hetzner
+- GCP